shu251/db-build-microeuks/README.md

-### Draft snakemake pipeline to build database for 18S tag-seq
+### Snakemake pipeline to build QIIME2 database for tag-sequence analysis

 _Workflow_
 1. Download recent version of PR2